Observables in Quantum Mechanics and the Importance of Self-adjointness: Some physical applications

 \subsection{Pauli's theorem}

-Pauli's theorem\footnote{For more details see \cite{pauli}. } states that time $t$ in QM can not be a SA operator conjugate to energy $E$, that is it has to be regarded as an ordinary number, i.e. real parameter.
-The proof is analog of the statement that momentum can not be a SA operator on a half line.
+Pauli's theorem states that time $t$ in QM can not be a SA operator conjugate to energy $E$, that is, it has to be regarded as an ordinary number, i.e. real parameter.
+The proof is an analog of the statement that momentum can not be a SA operator on a half line.
 If we demand that the time operator $\hat{t}$ is conjugate to energy operator $\hat{E}$, then we impose the canonical commutation relation

 We can represent the operators $\hat{t}$ and $\hat{E}$ as